Dániel Gera

-Dániel Gera (born 29 August 1995) is a Hungarian professional footballer who plays as a forward for Diósgyőr and the Hungary national team.
+Dániel Gera (/hu/; born 29 August 1995) is a Hungarian professional footballer who plays as a right winger for Persian Gulf Pro League club Persepolis and the Hungary national team.

 Club career

+Ferencváros

 On 8 January 2021, he was signed by Ferencváros.

+Diósgyőr

 On 31 August 2022, Gera signed with Diósgyőr.
 He was selected to be in the best team of the 2023–24 Nemzeti Bajnokság I season.

 On 22 September 2024, he lost his consciousness in a Nemzeti Bajnokság I match against Újpest at the Diósgyőr Stadion.

+Persepolis

+On 24 January 2026, Gera joined Persian Gulf Pro League side Persepolis on a 18-month deal.
+He only played in five league matches (6 total) in his first season with Persepolis.

 International career

 He debuted in the national team on 11 October 2024 against the Netherlands in the 2024–25 UEFA Nations League A group match.
 He entered the pitch as a substitute for Bendegúz Bolla in the 89th minute.